sussol/mobile/README.md

 #### Git
 * Install GitHub Desktop and signin with your GitHub account.
 * Clone the mobile repository by clicking the plus icon at the top left and selecting clone.
 This should show a list of all repositories you can see on GitHub.
 Find "sussol/mobile" and click the "Clone Repository" button.
 If you cannot see it, make sure you have been added as developer in the sussol repository on GitHub.
-* At this stage, you can right click on the repository in GitHub desktop and click "open in terminal".
+* At this stage, you can right click on the repository in GitHub desktop and click "Open in Terminal".
 Run the command `npm install`.
 This will install all the packages defined in the `packages.json` file in the mobile project.
-Packages include open source components such as react and react-native as well as development packages, such as linter rules (which helps enforce all of us developers have consistent rules when using Atom/Nuclide which we'll have in the next step of setup!).
+Packages include open source components such as react and react-native as well as development packages, such as linter rules (which helps enforce all of us developers have consistent style rules when using Atom/Nuclide, which we'll have in the next step of setup!).

 #### Atom + Nuclide
 To use Nuclide, you will have to be on a Mac or Linux system.
 Unfortunately not currently supported on Windows.
-* Install [atom](https://atom.io/).
+* Install [Atom](https://atom.io/).
 This is editor will be the base that Nuclide is installed on.
 Atom is an open source project managed by GitHub themselves.
 * Install [Nuclide](https://nuclide.io/docs/editor/setup/).
-This is a development environment created by facebook specifically geared toward React Native. **Do this through the atom package manager**, as the next step we'll want to be in there.
+This is a development environment created by facebook specifically geared toward React and React Native. **Do this through the atom package manager**, as the next step we'll want to be in there.
 * Open Atom.
 * Choose Atom | Preferences to bring up the Settings tab.
 * In the Settings tab, and select Install from the list at the left.